It will only take 7 minutes to read this post!

 To continue with our radical-ly themed blog posts and to show a bit of love to all of you Written Chinese followers, 心字底 (xīn zì dǐ), or the heart radical is this week’s choice.

 The radical of 心 (xīn) is often present in characters relating to emotions, thoughts and other ‘heart’ related words.
-Here are some vocabulary that contain the 心 radical in both forms, and some emotionally charged sentences to try out.
+Here is some vocabulary that contains the 心 radical in both forms, and some emotionally charged sentences to try out.

 The character 想 (xiǎng) has multiple meaning such as to think, miss or believe something (or someone!). 想 (xiǎng) is composed of 相 (xiàng) meaning appearance and of course 心 (xīn), together they create phonetics and meaning.
 However, the character 相 (xiàng) depicts a tree (木 – mù) and an eye (目– mù) suggesting the need to look and check for danger.
 The two characters together to produce 想 (xiǎng) could refer to examining the heart or mind (think, believe, hope).

-Example: 我忘不了以前的事。(wǒ wàng bù liǎo yǐ qián de shì. = I cannot forget things from the past.
+我忘不了以前的事。(wǒ wàng bù liǎo yǐ qián de shì) I cannot forget things from the past.

-Our example sentence also contains the bigram 感到 (gǎn dào) that contains ‘心字底’, meaning to have a feeling or sense about something.
+This example sentence also contains the bigram 感到 (gǎn dào) that contains ‘心字底’ (xīn zì de), meaning to have a feeling or sense about something.

-Example: 他对她的做事方式感到很愤怒。(tā duì tā de zuò shì fāng shì gǎn dào hěn fèn nù.) = He was anger about the way she dealt with things.
+他对她的做事方式感到很愤怒。(tā duì tā de zuò shì fāng shì gǎn dào hěn fèn nù.)
+He was angry about the way she dealt with things.

 愁 (chóu) is personally one of my favourite characters containing the 心 (xīn) radical; derived of the character 秋 (qiū) referring to the season Autumn or Fall and our beloved 心 (xīn), the character literally suggests that the heart is weighed down by the Autumn.
 It does not exactly mean that Autumn makes us feel down, but that it produces feelings of nostalgia as another year inevitably ends.

-Example: 他经常为自己的事发愁。(tā jīng cháng wèi zì jǐ de shì fā chóu) = He often worried about his own affairs.
+他经常为自己的事发愁。(tā jīng cháng wèi zì jǐ de shì fā chóu) He often worried about his own affairs.

 您 (nín) is the honorific version of the more commonly used 你 (nǐ). 您 (nín) should be used when expressing respect to those older than yourself or to be courteous to people of higher rank, such as your boss or manager.

-Example: 您可以好好想一想。(nín ké yǐ háo háo xiǎng yi xiǎng.) = You can think about it deeply.
+您可以好好想一想。(nín ké yǐ háo háo xiǎng yi xiǎng.)
+You can think about it deeply.

 The variant of 心 (xīn) can be seen here alongside the phonetic character 白 (bái) meaning white.
 Together they literally mean ‘white heart’ referring to ‘lack of courage’.

-Example: 不要害怕，相信自己可以成功。(bú yào hài pà, xiāng xìn zì jǐ ké yǐ chéng gōng) = Don’t be afraid, believe in yourself that you can succeed.
+不要害怕，相信自己可以成功。(bú yào hài pà, xiāng xìn zì jǐ ké yǐ chéng gōng) Don’t be afraid, believe in yourself that you can succeed.

-Example: 学校带给我很多美好的回忆。(xué xiào dài géi wǒ hěn duō méi hǎo de huí yì.) = School has given me many pleasant memories.
+学校带给我很多美好的回忆。(xué xiào dài géi wǒ hěn duō méi hǎo de huí yì.)
+School has given me many pleasant memories.

-Example: 我们要快点完成这些作业。(wǒ men yào kuài diǎn wán chéng zhè xiē zuò yè.) = We need to finish the homework quickly.
+我们要快点完成这些作业。(wǒ men yào kuài diǎn wán chéng zhè xiē zuò yè.)
+We need to finish the homework quickly.

 The Chinese Character for Love

-You can see more examples of the 心 radical and see a extensive list of Chinese character radicals in the free mobile app Written Chinese Dictionary.
+You can see more examples of the 心 radical and see an extensive list of Chinese character radicals in the free mobile app Written Chinese Dictionary.

 If you’re interested in learning Chinese, you can check out our Written Chinese Dictionary!
 You can learn more about our Chinese Learning Toolkit here!
 You can also click on the links below to download it for your iOS and Android devices!